Funded Childcare

 Are you a business in Ashfield looking for news, support, and networking opportunities with other local businesses?
 The Succeed in Ashfield social media pages are available for business owners and managers.
 Join our Succeed in Ashfield Facebook page or follow Succeed in Ashfield on LinkedIn.

 Are you looking for work or hoping to change career?
 Do you want to gain new qualifications or need support in starting a new business?
-Look no further than the Career Boost portal providing plenty of useful advice.
-The portal features information on self-employment, jobs fairs and news, and access to training and skills development.
-The portal includes many partner organisations that offer career transition support services across Ashfield, including the Department for Work and Pensions, Citizens Advice Ashfield, Nottingham Trent University, University of Nottingham, Nottinghamshire NHS Foundation Trust, and Vision West Notts College.
-Explore your next career in the Ashfield district.
+Look no further than Career Boost on Ashfield District Council website, providing plenty of useful advice.
+Career Boost features information on self-employment, jobs fairs and news, and access to training and skills development.
+The web pages includes many partner organisations that offer career transition support services across Ashfield, including the Department for Work and Pensions, Citizens Advice Ashfield, Nottingham Trent University, University of Nottingham, Nottinghamshire NHS Foundation Trust, and Vision West Notts College.

 Ashfield’s Education and Skills Improvement Plan

-Ashfield District Council has developed a 10-year plan (2022-2031), which is the evidence base for local education and skills insights, priorities, success stories, and initiatives, delivered by Ashfield’s Education and Skills Partnership.
+Ashfield District Council has developed a 10 year plan (2022 to 2031), which is the evidence base for local education and skills insights, priorities, success stories, and initiatives, delivered by Ashfield’s Education and Skills Partnership.
 It offers a reflection on Ashfield’s education and skills journey to date and outlines the strategic direction of travel that will enable people, businesses, and communities in our district to build back, to aspire, thrive, and prosper going forward.

 Drawing on our skills and labour market strengths, challenges and ambitions, this plan aims to act as a springboard for future engagements, creative partnerships and conversations, where a diversity of voices from across the skills spectrum are heard, including employers, educators, learners, and policymakers.
 It offers a wealth of insights and ideas for use by any individual or organisation with an interest in education and skills development in Ashfield.

-Discover our Education and Skills Improvement Plan 2022-2031
+link: Ashfield District Council Education and Skills Improvement Plan 2022 to 2031

 Get in touch if you have ideas to help shape our strategic direction, or you can add value to discussions within the council's Education and Skills Partnerships.

-D2N2 Growth Hub is a business support network that provides information and advice on funding, events, and workshops across the two counties of Derbyshire and Nottinghamshire.
+East Midlands Combined County Authority Growth Hub is a business support network that provides information and advice on funding, events, and workshops across the two counties of Derbyshire and Nottinghamshire.
 It offers information on local sources of funding and national schemes that provide grants and investment to support businesses at different stages of development, including start-up, innovation, and growth.
-Learn about business events across Derbyshire and Nottinghamshire on the D2N2 Growth Hub events calendar.

 Mansfield and Ashfield 2020 has a range of useful information to help with business networking and growth support across the two neighbouring areas.
 This organisation offers advice on how to promote a business to raise its profile, how to grow your network, and delivers business support and training.
 There are regular networking events, including breakfast and lunch meetings and annual awards, where advice, ideas, products, and services can be shared.

-The Federation of Small Businesses (FSB) helps small businesses achieve their ambitions by offering members a wide range of free business resources through the FSB Knowledge Hub.
+Federation of Small Businesses (FSB) helps small businesses achieve their ambitions by offering members a wide range of free business resources through the FSB Knowledge Hub.
 The group provides financial expertise and support through jargon-free articles, guides, webinars, and training opportunities designed for small businesses and the self-employed.
-Learn about the FSB Knowledge Hub.

 Business grants